Alcoholics Anonymous: Criticism of culture

 Stanton Peele argued that some AA groups apply the disease model to all problem drinkers, whether or not they are "full-blown" alcoholics.
 Along with Nancy Shute, Peele has advocated that besides AA, other options should be readily available to those problem drinkers who can manage their drinking with the right treatment.
 The Big Book says "moderate drinkers" and "a certain type of hard drinker" can stop or moderate their drinking.
 The Big Book suggests no program for these drinkers, but instead seeks to help drinkers without "power of choice in drink".

 In 1983, a review stated that the AA program's focus on admission of having a problem increases deviant stigma and strips members of their previous cultural identity, replacing it with the deviant identity.
 A 1985 study based on observations of AA meetings warned of detrimental iatrogenic effects of the twelve-step philosophy and concluded that AA uses many methods that are also used by cults.
 A later review disagreed, stating that AA's program bore little resemblance to religious cult practices.
 In 2014, George Eman Vaillant published a paper making the case that Alcoholics Anonymous is not a cult.

 Spirituality

-Some have criticized 12-step programs as "a cult that relies on God as the mechanism of action" and as "overly theistic and outdated".
-Others have cited the necessity of a "higher power" (an "HP") in formal AA as creating dependence on outside factors rather than internal efficacy.
+A study found an association between an increase in attendance at AA meetings with increased spirituality and a decrease in the frequency and intensity of alcohol use.
+The research also found that AA was effective at helping agnostics and atheists become sober.
+The authors concluded that though spirituality was an important mechanism of behavioral change for some alcoholics, it was not the only effective mechanism.
 Gabrielle Glaser criticized 12-step programs for being "faith-based", but 12-step programs allow for a very wide diversity of spiritual beliefs, and there are a growing number of secular 12-step meetings.